rzmearns/spherapy/docs/orbit.md

 ) → Orbit
 ```

-Creates an static orbit for testing.
+Creates a static orbit for testing.

 Satellite position is defined by pos, while sun and moon positions are optional, but can also be specified.